b13/typo3-config/README.md

     <?php

         \B13\Config::initialize()
+            ->appendContextToSiteName()
             ->includeContextDependentConfigurationFiles();

 This sets some sensible defaults (see below), and also checks for the existence of the following files:

 ```
-config/development.php
-config/production.php
+config/system/development.php
+config/system/production.php
 ```

-If you have a TYPO3_CONTEXT with Subcontexts such as "Production/QA" then the file `config/production/qa.php` is also included, in addition to `config/production.php`.
+If you have a TYPO3_CONTEXT with Subcontexts such as "Production/QA" then the file `config/system/production/qa.php` is also included, in addition to `config/system/production.php`.

 ### Reason 2: We don't want to repeat the same "best b13 practice"

-The `initialize()` method sets sensible defaults for a specific environment, also adds the actual TYPO3_CONTEXT to the Project Name (e.g. "My Site - Development"), activates debugging for Development environments, and deactivates deprecation logging in production by default.
+The `initialize()` method sets sensible defaults for a specific environment, activates debugging for Development environments, and deactivates deprecation logging in production by default.

 b13 uses DDEV-Local for local environments, however, it is somehow tedious to maintain the same configuration over and over again.
 If DDEV-Local is in use, `initialize` automatically sets the respective settings for DDEV-Local environments.

 If you want to avoid any kind of magic, you can just use this in your AdditionalConfiguration file.

     <?php
         \B13\Config::initialize(false)
+            ->appendContextToSiteName()
             ->includeContextDependentConfigurationFiles();

 On top, the API ships with useful helper methods which we accustomed